harman666666/NodeJSTeamMeetingWebApp/README.md

 TeamMeetR was built with NodeJS, Express, and MongoDB.
 It has a simple Swig UI that will be updated later to a ReactJS client.

-To run web application, install dependencies by typing "npm install", and then to start the server type "npm start"
+To run the web application, make sure you have NodeJS installed.
+Then install dependencies by typing "npm install", and then to start the server type "npm start".